 Images from the History of Medicine (IHM)

-Images from the History of Medicine (IHM) is a database of over 70,000 images in the National Library of Medicine's (NLM) historical collections.
-The collection of portraits, photographs, fine prints, caricatures, posters, and other graphic art illustrates the social and historical aspects of medicine from the Middle Ages to the present.
-Subjects range from medieval medical practice to 19th century slum conditions to World War I hospitals to the international fight against drug abuse and AIDS.
-Most of the images in the collection are from earlier time periods, although 20th century images are also included, the majority dating from before World War II.
+Images from the History of Medicine (IHM) is the National Library of Medicine’s (NLM), History of Medicine Division’s (HMD) online database of historical images.
+The collection consists of historical portraits, photographs, fine prints, caricatures, posters, and other graphic art that illustrates the social and historical aspects of medicine from the Middle Ages to the present.
+The collection covers subjects ranging from medieval medical practice to 19th century slum conditions to World War I hospitals to the international fight against drug abuse and AIDS.
+IHM is available through NLM’s Digital Collections.

 Several subgroups within the database are interesting as separate entities.
 A collection of 6,000 wood engravings of prominent European physicians, purchased in Amsterdam in 1879, was the Library's first graphic arts acquisition.
 There are illustrations from landmark medical treatises, such as Vesalius' De humani corporis fabrica and William Harvey's De motu cordis.
 Among the fine prints are several hundred caricatures on medical subjects by Daumier, Cruikshank, Rowlandson, and Boilly.
 There are patent medicine advertisements from the late 19th century and posters on contemporary issues, such as AIDS, smoking, and illicit drugs.